 Being that the entire credit reporting service behind YourScoreAndMore is powered by CSIdentity (as are many companies on this list), users can expect three standard monthly credit reports from all three credit bureaus, along with ongoing credit monitoring of each credit report.

 If major changes like late payments or new accounts show up on any of the reports, the customer is notified by email.

 YourScoreAndMore does provide users with monthly refreshes to their three credit reports, which is commendable and provides customers with ample opportunity to manually review each report to ensure it is both free of errors and fraud.

 Each report is accompanied by a credit score.
 Although the exact nature of the score is undisclosed, our previous experience with this software platform leads us to believe that they utilize a score similar to the TransRisk model offered by TransUnion.

 A quick perusal of the credit education center on offer from YourScoreAndMore reveals a reasonable effort being put in to educate customers on the dynamics of credit scoring and reporting, including general advice on how to improve one's score, how to improve their chance of being approved for a credit card, and so forth.

 Although some of the information was a little dated, the majority of the content was acceptable.
-Nothing amazing, mind you, but certainly better than some of the consumer credit education centers we've reviewed in the past.
+The information was nothing amazing, but certainly better than some of the consumer credit education centers we've reviewed.